kaledunlap/CYBV-473/README.md

 This course mainly focused on advanced practical applications of Python programming to support both offensive and defensive cybersecurity operations. <br>
 <br>
 My three biggest takeaways from this course were the following: <br>
-1. Learned more of the basic building blocks of the Python language. <br>
+1. Learned more of the basic building blocks in Python. <br>
-2. Gained experience with building things such as pen testing scripts, web scraping / web browsing tools, and scripts to crack passwords. <br>
+2. Gained experience with building things such as pen testing scripts, web scraping/web browsing tools, and scripts to crack passwords. <br>
 3. Learned ways Python can be used to help the overall workflow of digital forensics investigations.